-Management considers the level of ACL to be appropriate to cover credit losses expected over the life of the loans for the LHFI portfolio.
+Management considers the level of ACL to be appropriate to cover credit losses expected over the life of the loans for the LHF portfolio.
 The cumulative loss rate used as the basis for the estimate of credit losses is comprised of the Bank's historical loss experience and eight qualitative factors for current and forecasted periods.

-As of March 31, 2024, the historical expected loss rates decreased when compared to December 31, 2023 due to product mix risk composition changes.
-During the first quarter of 2024 the qualitative factors decreased due to economic conditions and improved single-family collateral forecasts offset slightly by deteriorated commercial collateral conditions.
-Additionally, over the two-year forecast period in the markets in which it operates, the Bank expects neutral economic forecasts, offset slightly by near-term deterioration in commercial collateral forecasts.
+As of March 31, 2024 June 30, 2024, the historical expected loss rates decreased increased when compared to December 31, 2023 due to product mix risk and composition changes.
+During the first quarter of 2024 six months ended June 30, 2024, the qualitative factors decreased due to economic conditions and improved single-family collateral forecasts conditions, partially offset slightly by deteriorated commercial collateral conditions, increases related to the volume and nature of the portfolio.
+Additionally, over the two-year forecast period in the markets in which it operates, the Bank expects neutral economic forecasts offset slightly by near-term deterioration in commercial and neutral to improving collateral forecasts.

-In addition to the ACL for LHFI, the Company maintains a separate allowance for unfunded loan commitments which is included in accounts payable and other liabilities on our consolidated balance sheets.
-The allowance for unfunded commitments was \$1.6 million and \$1.8 million at March 31, 2024 and December 31, 2023, respectively.
+In addition to the ACL for LHF, the Company maintains a separate allowance for unfunded loan commitments which is included in accounts payable and other liabilities on our consolidated balance sheets.
+The allowance for unfunded commitments was \$1.6 million \$1.5 million and \$1.8 million at March 31, 2024 June 30, 2024 and December 31, 2023, respectively.

 The Bank has elected to exclude accrued interest receivable from the evaluation of the ACL.
-Accrued interest on LHFI was \$ 29.2 million and \$28.9 million at March 31, 2024 and December 31, 2023, respectively, and was reported in other assets in the consolidated balance sheets.
+Accrued interest on LHF was \$29.2 million \$28.8 million and \$28.9 million at March 31, 2024 June 30, 2024 and December 31, 2023, respectively, and was reported in other assets in the consolidated balance sheets.

-Activity in the ACL for LHFI and the allowance for unfunded commitments was as follows:
+Activity in the ACL for LHF and the allowance for unfunded commitments was as follows: